 Research Director, The Research Institute of the Finnish Economy ETLA

 Mika Maliranta is a Finnish economist.
 From 2009 onwards, he has worked as Research Director at The Research Institute of the Finnish Economy (ETLA) and as part-time professor at the School of Business and Economics at the University of Jyväskylä.
-Maliranta has researched economic growth, pruductivity, employee mobility, innovation and competition, among other subjects.
+Mika has researched economic growth, pruductivity, employee mobility, innovation and competition, among other subjects.
 In the media he has become known as an advocate for creative destruction.

 Architect SAR/MSA, PhD, Professor of Architectural Theory at Chalmers University of Technology, and Head of Research in Practice at Älvstranden Utveckling AB

-He has taught and lectured at several schools for architecture and design in the Nordic countries, and was Senior Professor at Sint-Lucas School of Architecture, Brussels, 2007-2009.
+Fredrik Nilsson has taught and lectured at several schools for architecture and design in the Nordic countries, and was Senior Professor at Sint-Lucas School of Architecture, Brussels, 2007-2009.
 He has a background as partner at White Arkitekter AB, where he worked 2000-2017 and was Head of Research and Development 2007-2014.
-Nilsson’s research profile is directed to contemporary architecture, architectural theory, methodology and practice, with a special interest in the epistemology of architecture and the interaction between conceptual thinking, theory and practical design work.
+Fredrik’s research profile is directed to contemporary architecture, architectural theory, methodology and practice, with a special interest in the epistemology of architecture and the interaction between conceptual thinking, theory and practical design work.
 He is currently director of the strong research environment in architectural theories and methods “Architecture in the Making: Architecture as a Making Discipline and Material Practice” funded by the Swedish research council Formas 2011-2017.
-Nilsson has been engaged as opponent and external evaluator of PhD and senior research internationally.
+Fredrik has been engaged as opponent and external evaluator of PhD and senior research internationally.
 He is author and editor of several books and frequently publishes articles, architectural criticism and reviews of books.

 Professor Deane Simpson is an architect, urbanist and educator teaching and researching at The Royal Danish Academy of Fine Arts School of Architecture, Copenhagen, where he is Associate Professor and co-leader with Charles Bessard of the masters program Urbanism and Societal Change.
 His research addresses contemporary forms of socio-spatial transformation at the intersection of demographic change and processes of modernization, globalization, neo-liberalization and welfare state transformation.